-In addition to the APERC Annual Conference, the IEEJ 50th/APERC 20th Anniversary Joint Symposium will be held on 26-27 May 2016 in Tokyo to commemorate the important milestone of IEEJ's 50th and APERC's 20th foundation anniversaries respectively.
-APERC will hold a session titled "Can APEC play a role as 'trump card' to address common energy challenges in the region?" to discuss the following key questions:
+In addition to the APERC Annual Conference, the IEEJ 50th/APERC 20th Anniversary Joint Symposium was held on 26-27 May 2016 in Tokyo to commemorate the important milestone of IEEJ's 50th and APERC's 20th foundation anniversaries respectively.
+APERC held a session titled "Can APEC play a role as 'trump card' to address common energy challenges in the region?" to discuss the following key questions: